awsdocs/amazon-personalize-developer-guide/doc_source/API_RS_GetPersonalizedRanking.md

 Length Constraints: Maximum length of 256\.
 Pattern: `arn:([a-z\d-]+):personalize:.*:.*:.+`
 Required: Yes

+ ** [context](#API_RS_GetPersonalizedRanking_RequestSyntax) **   <a name="personalize-RS_GetPersonalizedRanking-request-context"></a>
+The contextual metadata to use when getting recommendations\.
+Contextual metadata includes any interaction information that might be relevant when getting a user's recommendations, such as the user's current location or device type\.
+Type: String to string map
+Key Length Constraints: Maximum length of 150\.
+Key Pattern: `[A-Za-z\d_]+`
+Value Length Constraints: Maximum length of 1000\.
+Required: No

  ** [inputList](#API_RS_GetPersonalizedRanking_RequestSyntax) **   <a name="personalize-RS_GetPersonalizedRanking-request-inputList"></a>
 A list of items \(itemId's\) to rank\.
 If an item was not included in the training dataset, the item is appended to the end of the reranked list\.
 The maximum is 500\.